The government has launched several first-time buyer schemes to help people get on the property ladder.

-But if you're a first time buyer, it can be difficult to know which one is right for you.
+But if you're a first-time buyer, it can be difficult to know which one is right for you.

-1. The problem: “I can’t save a big deposit while paying rent”
+The problem: “I can’t save a big deposit while paying rent”

-The average first-time buyer currently spends £225,000 on a home.
-If you were to put down a 20% deposit, you would need to save a massive £45,000.
+That’s £2,800 higher than a year ago, according to our research.
+If you were to put down a 20% deposit, you would need to save an eye-watering £48,820.

-But with food, energy bills and rental rates rising, a deposit is out of reach for lots of aspiring first-time buyers.
+That's not easy at the best of times.
+But with food, energy bills and rental rates rising, a deposit is out of reach for many aspiring first-time buyers.

-The scheme: mortgage guarantee scheme
+How does the mortgage guarantee scheme work?

 The mortgage guarantee scheme can help you buy a home with a smaller deposit.